Emjay6229/Task-Retry-Simulator/Readme.md

 # RetryScheduler (Java)

 A simple task retry scheduler to demonstrate the first principles of a robust retry system.
 Built using **Java concurrency primitives**.
-This project simulates a retry mechanism that retries failed tasks using a thread-safe queue and a scheduled retry loop (in a production-grade retry system, a persistent retry queue is preferred to an in-memory queue).
+This project simulates a retry mechanism that retries failed tasks using thread-safe queues and a scheduled retry loop (in a production-grade retry system, a persistent retry queue is preferred to an in-memory queue).

 ## 🚀 Project Overview

-This project demonstrates how to implement a **retry system** in core Java using:
+This project demonstrates the first principles of implementing a **retry system** in core Java using:

 - `BlockingQueue` to buffer failed tasks
-- `ScheduledExecutorService` to periodically poll the queue
+- `ScheduledExecutorService` a dedicated thread to periodically poll the queue
 - `ExecutorService` to retry tasks using worker threads
-- A **shutdown hook** to gracefully terminate the threads
+- A **shutdown hook**: a dedicated thread that gracefully terminates the threads
 - **Retry logic** that adds persistently failing tasks to a Dead letter Queue after 3 failed attempts.
 - **Exponential Backoff** to avoid overloading the retry system